KauzClay/docs-tap/install-offline/profile.hbs.md

 ## <a id='relocate-images'></a> Relocate images to a registry

-To relocate images from the `tanzu.packages.broadcom.com` registry to your air-gapped registry:
+To relocate images from `tanzu.packages.broadcom.com` registry to your air-gapped registry:

 1. Set up environment variables for installation use by running: